 How Trapeze is moving forward faster with the Lucid visual collaboration suite

 Alex Ni, CTO at Trapeze Group, has been an avid Lucidchart user for years.
 Although he tried his hand at many alternatives like Visio, PowerPoint, draw.io, and Gliffy, none fit the bill like Lucidchart did.
 According to Alex, he and his team use Lucidchart for “just about everything.”
-Architecture diagrams, concept diagrams, flowcharts, org charts, systems diagrams—you name it, and the team is probably creating it.
+Architecture diagrams, concept maps, flowcharts, org charts, systems diagrams—you name it, and the team is probably creating it.

 “Lucidchart has become the backbone of our collaboration for enterprise architectural knowledge.
 We run meetings with Lucidchart all the time.
 We’ll have a bunch of stakeholders in an architectural review looking at different types of diagrams, organized in a file with different tabs, and we’ll walk through different aspects of a project.”

 When Lucid announced the newest member of its visual collaboration suite, Lucidspark, it came as no surprise that Alex immediately identified a use case for the new platform at Trapeze Group.
 The organization had a massive project coming up, and he decided to make Lucidspark their planning workspace.
 In order to be successful, Alex knew they needed to clearly outline out all the project’s dependencies since the project involved so many different workstreams and teams.